deepsense-ai/seahorse/docs/deeplang_overview.md

 #### Example

 [Regression Evaluator](operations/regression_evaluator.html) is an operation that outputs an `Evaluator`.
-It is passed to `Evaluate` operation, which calculates regression metrics on a previously scored `DataFrame`.
+It is passed to `Evaluate` operation which calculates regression metrics on a previously scored `DataFrame`.

 ![estimator example](./img/evaluator_example.png){: .img-responsive}